itIsMaku/VottusCode/README.md

 	- TypeScript

-I work with Vue.js for frontend and Express.js backend.<br/>
+I work with Vue.js for frontend and Fastify.js backend.<br/>
 Love to hate React.

+If you find any Express code, rest assured, it will be rewritten to Fastify soon.

 My code isn't messy, it's just safe.